ahmetraboz/PRIVACY.md/README.md

-# Privacy Policy for DevilPicker
+# Privacy Policy for Devil Picker

 DevilPicker does not collect, store, or share any personal data from its users.